rihal-om/rihal-challenges/data_engineering/README.md

-# Job Requirement
+# Job Requirement (Data Engineering)
-We are looking for data engineers that are resourceful, adaptable, curious, tech savvy, and eager to learn and face challenges of data preparation projects.
+We are looking for Omani gradautes that are resourceful, adaptable, curious, tech savvy, and eager to learn and face challenges of data preparation projects.

 # Ok I'm interested, what do I need to do?
 1. Develop a software program that will solve the task mentioned below.